slowernews/wisdom-tldr/README.md

 ===
 ###On peers

+Keep your friends for friendship, but work with the skilled and competent.

 > *'If you're the smartest in the room, you're in the wrong room.'*

-> *'Keep your friends for friendship, but work with the skilled and competent.'*

 ###On teamwork